 In response to this national commitment to age-appropriate RRE, the Australian Government is providing $77.6 million to states and territories and non-government school sectors over a five-year period through the Consent and Respectful Relationships Education measure.
 This aims to ensure Australian students receive high quality, age-appropriate, evidence-based consent and respectful relationships education to help prevent gender-based violence by promoting healthy and respectful relationships between young people.

 Implementation of the measure is being delivered in partnership with states, territories, and non-government school sectors and informed and guided by the National Respectful Relationships Education Expert Working Group (NRREEWG).
 As noted above, Our Watch has been supporting the Tasmanian Government through provision of advice in relation to the most effective use of this funding for RRE in Tasmania.
-The Tasmanian Government is well positioned to build upon its current approach to ensure it is aligned to the evidence based for best practice implementation of RRE across Tasmania.
+The Tasmanian Government is well positioned to build upon its current approach to ensure it is aligned to the evidence based for best practice implementation of RRE across Tasmania

 RRE has the potential to increase student and staff understanding and attitudes towards gender equality, respectful relationships and gender-based violence.
 It is a key tool for the Tasmanian Government in helping to prevent discrimination and bullying in Tasmanian schools.